tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Installation

 Default path of plugin is `vanilla-sdl2/vanilla-sdl2`.
-Before including this plugin it is necessary to include the SDL2, SDL2_image and libpng libraries using following:
+Before including this plugin it is necessary to include the SDL2, SDL2_image, libpng, SDL2_ttf and libfreetype-6 libraries using following:

     vanilla-sdl2/SDL2
     vanilla-sdl2/SDL2_image
+    vanilla-sdl2/SDL2_ttf
     vanilla-sdl2/zlib1
     vanilla-sdl2/libpng16-16
+    vanilla-sdl2/libfreetype-6

 ## Dependencies